Michael Wolff (journalist): Siege: Trump under Fire (2019)

 Wolff's book, Siege: Trump Under Fire, was released on June 4, 2019.
 In it he claims that the Justice Department had drafted indictment documents against Trump in March 2018, accusing him of three criminal counts relating to interfering with a pending investigation and witness tampering.
 Special Counsel Robert Mueller is reported to have sat on these draft indictments for a year before deciding that Justice Department policy would prevent such an indictment.
 "The documents described do not exist," Mueller spokesman Peter Carr said, referring to the purported three-count charging document against Trump.

 Too Famous (2021)

 Too Famous is a collection of Wolff's essays and columns which was published in 2021.
 The Guardian described its tone as "sneering" and criticized it for the way it portrayed controversial celebrities including Steve Bannon, Jeffrey Epstein, and Christopher Hitchens.

 Landslide (2021)

 Landslide: The Final Days of the Trump Presidency, his third book about Trump, was published in 2021.

 All or Nothing (2025)

 All or Nothing: How Trump Recaptured America, an account of the Trump 2024 presidential campaign, was published in February 2025.

 Personal life

-Wolff was formerly married to lawyer Alison Anthoine, and the two began divorce proceedings in 2009.
+Wolff was formerly married to lawyer Alison Anthoine.
+The two began divorce proceedings in 2009.
 They have three children.

-Wolff was contributing editor at Vanity Fair, where Victoria Floethe was an intern.
-He is now married to Victoria Floethe, and they have two children.
+Wolff is married to Victoria Floethe and they have two children.

+His daughter, Elizabeth Wolff, is a documentary director.

-His daughter, Susanna Wolff, was the editor-in-chief of CollegeHumor.
+His daughter, Susanna Wolff, is a script writer and contributor to The New Yorker.